IdreesInc/Cerebrum/README.md

 neuroevolution = new Neuroevolution({
 	inputNodes: 2,
 	outputNodes: 1,
-	hiddenNeuronCap: 3, //The max amount of hidden nodes that can be created
+	hiddenNodeCap: 3, //The max amount of hidden nodes that can be created
 	populationSize: 100 //The number of genomes create and evolve in each generation });
 ```